Nexosis/samples-rb/readme.md

 #### Impact Sessions
 <a name="Impact"></a>
-While similar in most regards, there a couple of differences to note about impact analysis sessions.
+While similar in most regards, there are a couple of differences to note about impact analysis sessions.
 First, they'll take longer to run.
 We utilize a more complex algorithm with multiple iterations to land on the most accurate understanding of the given event's impact.
 Second, impact sessions utilize the dates for an event during which you want to understand the impact.
 Naturally these dates need to fall within the observation dates to make sense.
 It's also best in practice to measure events on smaller timeframes relative to the overall observation set as a long running event just becomes the new normal and loses predictive value.
 Finally, we provide a few metrics around the impact analysis to help you understand what we've found.
 This information populates the *metrics* object on the response json for an impact session:

 ``` json
 {